 Now, you can input these values to the second formula to find the height of the obstructed part of the object

 x = √(a² - 2ad + d² + r²) - r

 x = √(3² - 2*3*25 + 25² + 3959²) - 3959

 If you have trouble with units conversion, simply use our length converter.

 You might find that if you were to test our calculator vs. a real-life scenario, our calculator might be slightly wrong in some cases.
 Why does this happen?
 Does it mean the Earth is flat and doesn't curve at all?

 Of course not!
 It just means that our calculator doesn't account for the phenomenon of refraction.
 When light travels through a medium which is not perfectly uniform, such as air, it bends, or refracts.
 This can happen when light hits a pocket of cold air, or a hot draft of rising air.

 As the ray of light bends slightly, it changes direction.
 This means that some photons from the object that would usually hit the ground can bend around the Earth's surface and reach your eye, so the heights and distances as shown in the picture above may seem to be different.
-That's why when you are calculating the obstructed height of an object, the distances you see may be a bit different than the observed ones!
+That's why, when you are calculating the obstructed height of an object, the distances you see may be a bit different from the observed ones!